 For all students, the Science department regularly organises a range of enrichment activities to complement learning in the classroom.
 Through sharing by specialists, field trips, site visits to relevant organisations and participation in science-related competitions, students gain first-hand experience about how science may be applied in a real-world context.

 SISHK believes in providing a student-centric and ICT-enriched mode of learning and teaching.
 Our students study the theoretical and practical aspects of the use of technology in today’s society and the use of software applications to tackle and solve problems.
 Our primary students develop a set of ICT skill competencies which represent a basic level of knowledge, skills and values that pupils need in order to fully benefit from a curriculum enriched with ICT, and eventually thrive in a technology-driven society.
 In lower secondary, students learn to analyse, design, program and evaluate ICT systems and solutions.
 They also learn media-making techniques, basic web development and programming.
-In upper secondary, students can choose to study ICT or Computer Science for their IGCSE and at diploma level, there is a choice of Information Technology in a Global Society or Computer Science at Standard and Higher Levels.
+In upper secondary, students can choose to study ICT or Computer Science for their IGCSE and at IB diploma level, they may be enrolled to study Computer Science at Standard or Higher Levels.

 The Mathematics curriculum at SISHK is academically rigorous.
 It is designed to nurture a passion for Mathematics and enables students to use their mathematical problem-solving skills in everyday life.